Herman-Motcheyo/Herman-Motcheyo/README.md

 ### 🚀 Current Focus
 - 🌱 Learning: MLOps, and Advanced Machine Learning
 - 👯 Looking to collaborate on: Machine learning projects and AI4Good projects
-- 🤔 Seeking help with: Efficient deployment pipelines & CI/CD for ML
+- 🤔 Seeking help with: Efficient deployment pipelines & CI/CD for ML  ?
+Call or write me.

 ---